flosse/sloc/README.markdown

 ### v0.1.0

+- changed API (now it has a better readability)
 - refactored the algorithm
 - relicensed under the MIT license
 - support counting mixed lines (comment + source code)